larsrh/website/topics/crdt/02-contracts.md

 ]
 ```

-Ideally those two things should be "incomparable".
+Ideally, those two things should be "incomparable".
 But JavaScript with its type coercions will always try to give an answer.

 ## Comparing things